 Here is what Rob and Eddie had to say about the fan before getting into the match itself.

 Eddie followed, “I didn’t know what to do.
-My first thought was ‘Did I forget something?’ and then I look at him, and I kind of see that jersey he was wearing so I’m thinking, ‘Is this Crash Holly?
+My first thought was, ‘Did I forget something?’ and then I look at him, and I see that jersey he was wearing, so I’m thinking, ‘Is this Crash Holly?
 What’s going on?’
 Then I thought maybe Vince sent somebody or maybe something was going on or things got changed up, I didn’t know.
 When I saw it was a fan, then I got hot.
 Yeah, I threw a punch — just a little reminder to not come back in.”

 It just goes to show how quickly wrestlers have to think on their toes when out there in the ring.
 There’s no time to stop and process things slowly.
 There’s a match, a crowd watching it, and millions at home watching, so Eddie would have had to go through all of these scenarios in his head in the space of a couple of seconds before laying punches on the intruder.
 From there, it was straight back to the grueling match-up.